cmzsoft-cyber/TestParlem/README.md

 # Test Parlem

-IMPORTANT: If you cannot connect to the mongodb cluster, please contact with me: carmar85@gmail.com
+IMPORTANT: Mongodb cluster is down, if you want test the apps, please contact with me: carmar85@gmail.com

 ## Clonar el repositori a la màquina local 📖